xtensor-stack/xtensor/docs/source/view.rst

 The reshape view allows to handle an expression as if it was given a new shape, however no additional memory allocation occurs, the original expression keeps its shape.
-Like any view, the underlying expression is not copied, thus assigning a value through the view modifies the underlying exression.
+Like any view, the underlying expression is not copied, thus assigning a value through the view modifies the underlying expression.

 .. code::